harcomaase/happy-mrs-chicken/Readme.md

 ### art

-- current graphics are placeholders only
+- images and animations are available
+- animations yet to be implemented

 ## very rough roadmap